SkyCol/ODverse33/README.md

-Exprimental results for 11 diverse domains can be found in the paper.
+More detailed results for 11 diverse domains and 33 datasets can be found in the paper.